 Great Leaders are Prepared

 - Know your triggers (which situations set you off and make it difficult to be empathetic).
-It is okay to have a long list (mine fills a three-ring binder)
+It is okay to have a long list (mine fills a three-ring binder).
+Bring an awareness to the situations that trigger you.
+Make a list of the last 10 times you felt yourself losing control.
+Is there a pattern to your triggers (like situations, specific individuals, types of individuals for example, pessimists, complainers, less productive employees).

 - Remind yourself that everyone does the best he or she can and assume good intentions